MicrosoftDocs/Viva/Viva/insights/personal/Use/focus.md

 ## About the metrics

-* **Collaboration** is based on time spent in meetings, emails, chats, and calls with Teams and Skype for Business.
+* **Collaboration** is based on time spent in meetings, emails, chats, and calls with Teams.
 To learn more about how these metrics are calculated, see [Collaboration](collaboration.md).

 * **Available to focus** is equal to your working hours minus your collaboration hours; it shows the amount of time you have left over each week for individual work.
 Time that you block out on your calendar with no other attendees is counted toward the **Available to focus** metric, not toward the **Collaboration** metric.
 Additionally, any day that you mark as "Out of office" on your calendar is excluded from this calculation.